• Home

 Business Hours

-To ensure the safety of your child, only you or the person(s) listed on your pick sheet may pick up your child.
+To ensure the safety of your child, only you or the person(s) listed on your pick up sheet may pick up your child.
 You must add/remove people from the pickup list in person.
-This information can ONLY be verified by phone is a password is in place in case of emergencies.
+This information can ONLY be verified by phone if a password is in place in case of emergencies.
 Please let us know if someone other than yourself will be picking your child up.
 Please inform them to have proper identification in their possession.
-If they are not on the list and/or fail to provide proper identification (state ID), your child will not be released until I can reach you.
+If they are not on the list and/or fail to provide proper identification (state ID), your child will not be released until we can reach you.

 Admission Paperwork